A1Liu/ted/README.md

 ## Next Up
 - Test the command system
 - Text colors/spans
+- Replace block type with fg_color/bg_color manipulation on the CPU
 - Mouse support
 - Select text
+- Separate out graphics and whatnot from other data structures
 - Serialization using less binary bloat?
 Maybe just DIY it.
 There is no need to use the visitor pattern or support serializing to any arbitrary thing.